'My Asylum'. An Illustrated History and Personal Memoir of St Francis Psychiatric Hospital, Haywards Heath, West Sussex (1859 - 1995)

 Many new photographs and drawings bring the text to life against an international time line of major developments in psychiatric care as Joe tells the warts-and-all story of the hospital, the community and the wider world.

 Available from www.amazon.co.uk

-Available soon from www.amazon.co.uk
+Available shortly from www.amazon.co.uk

 Poetry on Poemhunter

-On www.Poemhunter.co.uk you will find a variety of poetry from Joe spanning topics as far apart as Ireland, death, humour and psychiatry.
+On www.Poemhunter.co.uk you will find a variety of poetry from Joe spanning topics as far apart as Ireland, death, humor and psychiatry.
 Go there now for a wealth of enjoyment and remember to leave a comment.